fuzziqersoftware/resource_dasm/README.md

 ## Building

 * Install Netpbm (http://netpbm.sourceforge.net/).
 This is only needed for converting PICT resources that resource_dasm can't decode by itself - if you don't care about PICTs, you can skip this step.
 Also, this is a runtime dependency only; you can install it later if you find that you need it, and you won't have to rebuild resource_dasm.
+* Install zlib, if you somehow don't have it already. (macOS and most Linuxes come with it preinstalled, but some Linuxes like Raspbian may not.
+If your Linux doesn't have it, you can `apt-get install zlibg1-dev`.)
 * Install CMake.
 * Build and install phosg (https://github.com/fuzziqersoftware/phosg).
 * Run `cmake .`, then `make`.